 SPECIAL NOTE: There are some exceptions to the above rules.
 It may be possible to obtain waivers or exemptions from the above requirements.
 Also, often a person may be a U.S. Citizen derivatively based on the citizenship of his or her parent.
 In such case, the person would not need to apply for naturalization; rather for a certificate of citizenship.
 Consult an experienced immigration professional about the best route to your citizenship.

 A person to whom the naturalization is granted becomes a citizen of the U.S. and, as such, he/she acquires all privileges of U.S. Citizens.

 Contact our Citizenship Attorneys in Orlando

 Immigration laws in the U.S. change continuously and applications are subject to a greater degree of scrutiny everyday.
 Hiring the right immigration attorney to meet your needs is critical and can be crucial on the outcome of your case.
 Our experienced immigration team strives to provide you with the highest quality of legal services.
 We are proud of our professional reputation and of our high ethical standards.
-Contact our law firm at 407-500-0000, fill out our contact form online, or send us an e-mail at Immigration@NeJameLaw.com.
+Contact our law firm at 407-500-0000, fill out our contact form online located on this page, or send us an e-mail at Immigration@NeJameLaw.com.